stackforge/libra/doc/client.rst

    The ID of the node to be modified

-.. option:: --node <ip:port>
+.. option:: --condition <condition>

-   The new node address in ip:port format
+   The new state of the node (either ENABLED or DISABLED)

 .. program:: libra_client.py node-status